-Yes.
-I choose to trust God even when I don’t feel like it, even when I can’t see why certain things happen.
-I choose to not because of anything in me.
-I choose to trust because of Who He is.
+We can choose to trust God even when we don’t feel like it, even when we can’t see why certain things happen.
+We can choose to trust, not because of anything in us, but because of Who He is.

 I may have had moments where I questioned whether we should have homeschooled, moments when I felt like a failure.
 But deep down I know that God somehow led us to choose this path.

-The Rest of our Story (For Now)
+The Rest of the Story (For Now)

-But I hope that even if it hadn’t worked out like we wanted, that I would still believe that God would work out His plan for my son—the one for my son’s good and God’s glory.
+There was a happy ending to my youngest son’s story.
+He was accepted to the university he applied to and is now in his sophomore year there.
+But I hope that even if it hadn’t worked out like we wanted, that I would still believe that God would work out His plan for my son—the one for my son’s good and His glory.

+My children will never be defined by a test score.
 Our homeschool success can’t be reduced to a set of scores, or scholarship offers, or university acceptance letters.